-As an aside, just about all my reviews gets four or five stars for the simple reason that they come highly recommended by other readers.
+As an aside, just about all my reviews gets four or five stars for the simple reason that the memoirs come highly recommended by other readers.
 I don’t finish books that I don’t enjoy.

 So, five stars for The Quiet Room.
-The memoir is rather unique because it tells Lori’s story not only from her perspective, but also from each of her parents’, her brothers’, her psychiatrist.
-They tell their sides of the story with brutal honestly, which is refreshing.
+The story is rather unique because it’s not only from the author’s perspective, but also from the candid perspective of each of her parents, her brothers, her psychiatrist.
 What I find interesting about this 1994 book is that it was published in a decade that saw the biomedical model of mental illness take off.
 There was talk in the book along the lines of “getting the chemistry right,” “finding the right drug and drug combinations” and how the newer antipsychotics were changing the treatment landscape.
 Lori Schiller Continue reading “The Quiet Room”

 In my memoir, The Scenic Route: A Way through Madness (coming out in the New Year), I devote part of a chapter to The Alexander Technique.
 In researching the technique, I came across the name of Kitty Merrick Wielopolska who was a student of the technique in the 1930s.
 I haven’t read her book, but it seems that it would be well worth adding to a collection of schizophrenia memoirs that have credited healing to a non-mainstream approach.
 In this interview, I also learned for the first time about a relatively recent psychotherapy (phenomenological psychotherapy) which my experience tells me shows great promise in breaking the habitual patterns of thought that Alexander termed a “misuse of the self.”

 Her experience with the Alexander Work, schizophrenia and the psychic state

 (NOVIS is a small publishing company specializing in publishing literature on the Alexander Technique)